mcfrith/dnarrange/README.md

 * View the pictures with "Cover Flow" (Command+4), or:

-* Select all the pictures (CTRL-A), and view them in slideshow (Option+Spacebar for fullscreen, or Spacebar for non-fullscreen).
+* Select all the pictures (Command+A), and view them in slideshow (Option+Spacebar) or "Quick Look" (Spacebar).
 Use the left and right arrows to move between pictures.
-In fullscreen, Spacebar toggles "pause"/"play".
+In slideshow, Spacebar toggles "pause"/"play".